UM-Dearborn’s iLabs’ eCities research recognizes Charter Township of Commerce for supporting business in their community

-been recognized for its successes and efforts in contributing to Michigan’s entrepreneurial
+has been recognized for its successes and efforts in contributing to Michigan’s entrepreneurial

 growth and economic development in the annual eCities study conducted by researchers at

-state.
+across the state.

-dedication we have to all our residents and businesses said Larry Gray, Township
+residents and businesses said Larry Gray, Township Supervisor.

 The eCities study analyzed publicly available data from 277 communities from 54 counties in